aceql-unsupported/aceql-http-client-swift/README.md

 ## License

-aceql-swift is available under the MIT license.
+aceql-swift is available under the Apache License 2.0.
 See the LICENSE file for more info.